clay-lab/transductions/README.md

 allowing you to specify model architectures, datasets, and experiments using YAML files for easy modularity and reproducibility.

+## Defining an experiment

+An experiment consists of several parts, including:
+- **Dataset:** The dataset is the training, testing, and evaluation data given to the model and used to evaluate its performance.
+The dataset for a given experiment consists of a raw input data source, which lives as a TSV file in the `data/raw/` directory and a configuration file which specifies how the raw data is turned into splits for training, testing, and evaluation, as well as any withholding done to create a generalization set or separate tracking splits to evaluate performance on a specific subset of the full data.
+- **Models:** Models for an experiment are defined by configuration files in the `config/model` directory.
+These configuration files specify the hyperparameters of the model, and allow an experiment to quickly and briefly specify the types of models to be used.
+- **Training Parameters:** Things like batch size, early stopping, learning rate, and so on are defined by config files in the `config/training/` directory.

 ## Running an experiment

 Running an experiment involves specifying three run-time Hydra configuration